 - Check your credit.
 Before shopping for a loan, check your credit to see where you stand.
 Experian offers a free credit score and can help you understand which factors are impacting your score.

 - Look for lenders that cater to applicants with bad credit.
 Some lenders, not including the no-credit-check options, focus on lending money to people who don't have good or excellent credit.
-There are even online lenders, such as Upstart, that may use alternative data to review applications and place less importance on their scores, although it typically still requires a credit score of at least 580.
+There are even online lenders, such as Upstart, that may use alternative data to review applications and place less importance on their scores.

 - Get a cosigner.
 If you have a creditworthy friend or relative who is willing to cosign the loan, that could increase your chances of getting approved and receiving a low rate.
 However, if you miss a payment, their credit could be hurt and the lender may try to collect the debt from your cosigner.